Bilbao, Dublin, Glasgow risk being cut from Euros hosting

 The new format provided an opportunity to stage games in some countries that wouldn’t necessarily have a chance to host the tournament on their own.
 But the pandemic has complicated the hosting arrangement even further.

 UEFA says it plans an announcement in April on how the pandemic-era tournament will look and the ability for fans to attend games, having already sold tickets.
+UEFA announced in January that tickets would be refunded for games moved more than 50 kilometers (31 miles) from the original venue.

 The Euros are scheduled to open in Rome on June 11 with Italy playing Turkey.